geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 **Geohot** [00:36:47]
 Yeah, the RDNA3, RDNA3, I want to also get to like, I want to have a beautiful, some beautiful code in TinyGrad, and this will go into our 11,000 lines, that actually is the machine code for these systems.
 So like the thing that we should be outputting is not move R1, R2, but rather the four byte machine code that corresponds to that.
-And we can go directly from the UOPs to that machine code, concatenate the strings together, shove it in GPU memory.
+And we can go directly from the UOps to that machine code, concatenate the strings together, shove it in GPU memory.
 And then, yeah, it's a completely self-contained stack for machine learning.
 Yeah.
 You're going to need to do this for your hardware anyway.